compostjs/compost/README.md

 packaged and published on NPM.
 Running `npm run standalone` builds a standalone JavaScript file that is added to the `releases` folder of the `docs` with the current version number in the filename (and also updates the `latest` file).
+This should all happen automatically when using `npm run release`.

 # What is the story behind the name??